Duet3D/wiki-content/User_manual/Machine_configuration/robot_types.md

 If for some reason the rotational axes are named UVW, the default firmware behaviour is to handle them as linear.
 To change it to rotational, use M485 R1 for the letters.
 ABCD are handled by firmware as rotational by default.
 The firmware must know whether its rotational to calculate speed limits and distances correctly, e. g.

 In G-Code G0, G1 the XYZ letters are cartesian coordinates and AC (or BC, AB) are the rotary angles, i. e. different units of measurement is used.
 An alternative G-Code uses IJK tool vectors.
 They are converted into AC/BC/AB angles internally by firmware.

+When A, B, C rotational changes are required, the XYZ positions change, if there is no change of the three linear/prismatic actuators.
+To stay at the XYZ positions while rotating, a method called RTCP is used.
+The required recalculation and change of the three linear actuators is achieved by segmentation of the rotation and caculation of the segment's positions.

 # 4 axis palletized robot